 Tennis is a game of sudden accelerations, decelerations and changes of direction.
 This causes the bones under the skin to move back & forth and side to side to an excessive degree.
 This creates extreme skin shear - the mechanism of skin damage in blisters.
 Shear causes micro-tears under the skin surface that within 2 hours fills with fluid - and you have a blister!

 Extreme side to side shear on the feet in professional tennis (image credit)

 In-shoe friction is relatively high at the best of times.
 Add heat and perspiration and you've got a very high friction environment.
 High friction levels makes everything grip together more (note: not rub).
 It has to be that way to give your foot traction within your shoe.
 But the demands of the sport mean the foot bones are moving around a lot with each acceleration and deceleration.
 The more the bones move relative to the skin, the more the skin stretches (shears), and the more likely blisters are to occur.

 That's not to say blisters are inevitable.
-In fact, foot blisters are 100% preventable, even on the hotest day in the toughest match with the sweatiest feet.
+In fact, foot blisters are entirely preventable, even on the hottest day in the toughest match with the sweatiest feet.
 If you understand what causes blisters and choose the right strategy for that anatomical location, you can not only prevent a blister, but you can make a current blister much less painful.
 More on that in a second.

 Why do some tennis players get blisters and others don't?